MichaelCurrin/netflix-assistant/README.md

 $ cd netflix-assistant
 ```

-There are no build or install steps, so contnue.
+There are no build or install steps, so continue.

-### Run
+## Usage

 Start a web server in the root directory.